ID: | 0016 [see the .xml file] |

 when indoors to be amidst the most cultivated & amiable kindness that removed care & brighten’d hope, has left an impression that nothing will efface.
 I remain’d in

-Norfolk & then in Suffolk8
+Norfolk & then in Suffolk

 till Midwinter sketching out of doors in frost & snow, whilst in Town I was engaged in teaching drawing &